SamBuckberry/sambuckberry.github.io/CV.md

 permalink: /cv/
 ---

 Sam Buckberry, PhD
 The University of Western Australia
 Faculty of Science
 M316, 35 Stirling Highway
 Crawley, WA 6009
 Australia

+***
 ##Current position
+***
+**Postdoctoral Research Fellow**
+Genome Bioinformatics in the Lister Lab
-Postdoctoral Research Fellow in Genome Bioinformatics The University of Western Australia
+The University of Western Australia

-##Previous positions
-Postdoctoral Reserach Fellow (April - July 2015)
-The University of Adelaide
+Faculty of Science

+***
 ##Education
-###Doctor of Philosophy (2012-2015)
+***
+**Doctor of Philosophy**
-**The University of Adelaide**
+The University of Adelaide (2012-2015)
-Thesis: An integrative analysis of the human placental transcriptome.
+*Thesis: An integrative analysis of the human placental transcriptome.
 Submitted April 2015 and accepted without change July 2015.
-Awarded the Dean’s commendation for doctoral thesis excellence.
+Awarded the Dean’s commendation for doctoral thesis excellence.*

-###Bachelor of Health Science - First Class Honours (2011)
+**Bachelor of Health Science - First Class Honours**
-**The University of Adelaide**
+The University of Adelaide (2011)
-My honours research revealed epigenetic imprinting plasticity of a long non-coding RNA in the human placenta during early development.
+*My honours research revealed epigenetic imprinting plasticity of a long non-coding RNA in the human placenta during early development.*

-###Bachelor of Science (2008-2010)
-**Flinders University**
+**Bachelor of Science**
+Flinders University (2008-2010)
 Extended Major in Biological Sciences
-I graduated among the top 10% of students and received the Chancellor’s Commendation in two consecutive years.
+*I graduated among the top 10% of students and received the Chancellor’s Commendation in two consecutive years.*

+***
 ##Research funding
+***
 NHMRC-ARC Dementia Research Development Fellowship Grant (2016-2019): The Role of the neuronal methylome in natural brain ageing and the progression of Alzheimer’s Disease. **BUCKBERRY S (CIA) $584,644**

 Robinson Research Institute Seed Funding (2015-2016): A multi-faceted approach to understanding the consequences of diabetes in early pregnancy.
 BROWN HM, NOTTLE M, GATFORD K, DUNNING K, BREEN J & **BUCKBERRY S**. **$25,000**